History

 To meet its aims of providing a ‘caring and challenging education’ the school has always been non-selective and that policy of no entrance exam means a cohort of pupils with all abilities and from all backgrounds.
 The school celebrates individuality and offers a rounded education that delivers academic rigour alongside sporting, performing and creative opportunities.

 Income generated for the Charity by the schools is re-invested in the site to continue to offer the highest standard of facilities and is used to fund the work of the Charity.
-The Licensed Trade Charity
+The Licensed Trade Charity is proud to have had His Royal Highness the Duke of Edinburgh as its Patron.

 For people who are currently working in the licensed trade or have in the past (*criteria apply) there is a discount available, trade-specific scholarships for highly able students and bursaries for those either facing very poor academic provision locally or the family and/or work situation means a placement would show a real benefit to the child’s future.